What is Cordyceps?

 In order to ensure authenticity and quality, Aloha Medicinals has also developed exacting standards for testing the quality of their product.
 These analytical methods have become the gold standard by which all Cordyceps is graded around the world today.
 Aloha Medicinals has become the world’s foremost supplier because of its quality control, potency, and consistency.

 Pure Cordyceps™ By Aloha Medicinals

-An analysis done by independent laboratories comparing wild Cordyceps and cultivated Cordyceps revealed that Aloha Medicinals’ laboratory-grown Cordyceps not only matched the chemical analysis of wild Cordyceps, but actually far exceeded the potency of its active ingredients!
+An analysis done by independent laboratories comparing wild and cultivated Cordyceps revealed that Aloha Medicinals’ laboratory-grown Cordyceps not only matched the chemical analysis of wild versions, but actually far exceeded the potency of its active ingredients!
 Aloha Medicinals’ innovative solutions to the high price and uncertain quality of this traditionally revered medicine have produced a body of research and resulting products that are pioneering the fusion of ancient knowledge and 21st-century cutting-edge technology.

-Aloha Medicinals is using modern technology to ensure the best properties of medicinal mushrooms are available at reasonable prices today and for future generations to come.
+Aloha Medicinals is using modern technology to ensure the best properties of bulk medicinal mushrooms are available at reasonable prices today and for future generations to come.
 A winning combination for a sustainable future.

 Digby, Anne.
 Ernst, Waltraud.
 Mukharji, Projit.
 Crossing Colonial Historiographies: Histories of Colonial and Indigenous Medicines in Transnational Perspective.
 Newcastle, Cambridge Scholars Publishing, 2010.

 Malone, Casey.
 Meet the Fantastic Fungus That Fuels Tibet’s Economy.
 The Seattle Globalist.
 2014.

 Mizuno T. Medicinal effects and utilization of Cordyceps.
 International Journal of Medicinal Mushrooms.
 1999.